w3f/polkadot-wiki/docs/learn/learn-staking.md

 For every session, validators will send an "I'm online" heartbeat to indicate they are live.
 If a validator produces no blocks during an epoch and fails to send the heartbeat, it will be reported as unresponsive.
-Depending on the repeated offences and how many other validators were unresponsive or offline during the epoch, slashing may occur.
+Slashing may occur depending on the repeated offences and how many other validators were unresponsive or offline during the epoch.

-Validators should have a well-architected network infrastructure to ensure the node is running to reduce the risk of being slashed or chilled.
+Validators should have a well-architected network infrastructure to ensure the node runs to reduce the risk of slashing or chilling.
 A high availability setup is desirable, preferably with backup nodes that kick in **only once the original node is verifiably offline** (to avoid double-signing and being slashed for equivocation - see below).
 A comprehensive guide on validator setup is available [here](../maintain/maintain-guides-secure-validator.md).